Skip to main content

 +Apply when the task has interdependent sub-goals whose order matters and at least one early step constrains the choices available later (research reports, multi-tool workflows, code-mod sequences).When the goal is single-shot or a fixed pipeline already encodes the right order, the planner step pays no rent and adds an extra LLM call to every run.

-+Reach for it when the executor benefits from a written contract a different process (a reviewer, a checkpoint, a human) can read between steps.When step latency dominates and the goal tolerates greedy local choice, ReAct-style interleaved reasoning is usually faster and indistinguishable in quality.
++Useful when the executor benefits from a written contract a different process (a reviewer, a checkpoint, a human) can read between steps.When step latency dominates and the goal tolerates greedy local choice, ReAct-style interleaved reasoning is usually faster and indistinguishable in quality.

-+Prefer it when tools or sub-agents are heterogeneous and the planner needs to pick which to invoke, in what order, and on what input.
++A good fit when tools or sub-agents are heterogeneous and the planner needs to pick which to invoke, in what order, and on what input.

 In the wild